-Interpretation of Policies and Regulations This handbook has been prepared as a general guide to the operation of the Victoria Independent School District (VISD) Fine Arts Programs.
+Interpretation of Policies and Regulations - This handbook has been prepared as a general guide to the operation of the Victoria Independent School District (VISD) Fine Arts Programs.
 This is neither a contract nor a substitute for the official District Employee Handbook created by VISD Human Resources.
 It is not intended to alter the at-will status of employees in any way.
-Rather, it is a guide and a brief explanation of District Fine Arts Policies as created by Ken Peach, Director of Fine Arts.
+Rather, it is a guide and a brief explanation of District Fine Arts Policies as created by Jason Levin, Director of Fine Arts.

-Level of Responsibility Because of the Fine Arts program’s specialized characteristics, it is organized under two distinct chains of command.
+Level of Responsibility - Because of the Fine Arts program’s specialized characteristics, it is organized under two distinct chains of command.
 The Home campus chain of command and the District chain of command are separate but complementary systems.

 The below groupings are provided to give a general idea of how the system operates.
 The key to past success has come from a spirit of cooperation with all administration. *There are areas of overlapping interest and responsibility.